-Status of Powertech Permit Applications for Proposed In Situ Uranium Mining Operation
+DENR Continues Review of Powertech Permit Applications for Proposed In Situ Uranium Mining Operation

-Powertech (USA), Inc. is a uranium company that plans to develop an in situ uranium mining operation in Custer and Fall River Counties north of Edgemont, South Dakota.
-The company plans to use in situ mining techniques which involve injecting native groundwater enriched in oxygen and carbon dioxide into a uranium ore body through injection wells.
+Powertech (USA), Inc. is a uranium company that plans to develop an in situ leach uranium mining operation in Custer and Fall River Counties north of Edgemont, South Dakota.
+The company plans to use in situ leach mining techniques which involve injecting native groundwater enriched in oxygen and carbon dioxide into a uranium ore body through injection wells.
 The enriched water dissolves the uranium ore which is pumped to the surface through production wells.
 The uranium is then removed from the water and concentrated at a nearby processing plant.

-During the 2011 legislative session, the South Dakota Legislature passed Senate Bill 158.
-The new law reduces duplication of state and federal requirements for in situ uranium mining operations by tolling, or setting aside, the department's Class III UIC rules and in-situ leach mining rules (ARSD 74:29:11) effective July 1, 2011.
-Because of this law, Powertech is no longer required to obtain a Class III UIC permit from the department or address the in situ mining rules in a mine permit application.
-Other state permits such as a water rights permit and a ground water discharge permit will still be required.
+In 2011, the South Dakota Legislature eliminated duplication of state and federal requirements for in situ uranium mining operations by tolling, or setting aside, the department's Class III UIC rules and in-situ leach mining rules (ARSD 74:29:11).
+As a result, Powertech is no longer required to obtain a Class III UIC permit from the department or address the in situ mining rules in a mine permit application.